 Developing quality relations

 Joannie, the athlete featured in the pictures of this article, is getting ready for her first triathlon.
-She has a blog: “La Folle qui Court” which could be translated in English as “The Crazy Girl who Runs”.
+She has a blog: “La Folle qui Court” which could be translated in English as “The Crazy Girl who Runs.”
 We decided to partner up so she could have beautiful images for her articles and social media.
-I didn’t know her when we started at the time but 3 or 4 photoshoots later, I can say she is now a good friend of mine.
+I didn’t know her when we started at the time but three or four photoshoots later, I can say she is now a good friend of mine.
 We’ve even ended up drinking beer and eating nachos last time.

 Have a plan and don’t follow it

-Final word: Free photoshoots doesn’t mean Worthless photoshoots
+Final word: Free photoshoots don’t mean worthless photoshoots

 I always get something out of collaborations, personal projects, and volunteering.
 It doesn’t show as money but rather as personal and professional values.
 I meet new people, go to places I may have never gone otherwise, create great relationships and even make new friends.
 Doing things I love, simply because I love them, brings a different energy to my work.
 I don’t HAVE to do it.
 I CHOOSE to do it.